-V.F.
-PROCEDURAL SAFEGUARDS NOTICE (34 CFR § 300.530; RULES V.F.)
+V.F.PROCEDURAL SAFEGUARDS NOTICE (34 CFR § 300.530(H); RULES V.F.)

-On the date on which the decision is made to make a removal that constitutes a change of placement of a student with a disability because of a violation of a code of student conduct, Walden must notify the parent(s) or adult student of that decision, and provide the parent(s) or adult student the procedural safeguards notice.
+1. On the date on which the decision is made to make a removal that constitutes a change of placement of a student with a disability because of a violation of a code of student conduct, Walden must notify the parent(s) or student who is an adult of that decision and provide the parent(s) or student who is an adult the procedural safeguards notice.

-V.G.
-DETERMINATION OF SETTING (34 CFR § 300.531; RULES V.G.)
+V.G.DETERMINATION OF SETTING (34 CFR § 300.531; RULES V.G.)

-The student's IEP Team determines the IAES for services if the behavior that gives rise to the removal is not a manifestation of the student's disability, the removal constitutes a change of placement, or the behavior falls under the special circumstances in USBE V.E.5.
+1. The student's IEP Team determines the IAES for services if the behavior that gives rise to the removal is not a manifestation of the student's disability, the removal constitutes a change of placement, or the behavior falls under the special circumstances in Rules V.E.5.

-V.H.
-APPEALS BY PARENT OR LEA (34 CFR § 300.532; RULES V.H.)
+V.H.APPEALS BY PARENT OR LEA (34 CFR § 300.532; RULES V.H.)